TheBlob42/alpacka.nvim/README.md

   -- full git URLs are supported (e.g. for non-Github repositories) 'https://github.com/tpope/vim-sensible.git',

+  -- define a specific commit that should be checked out {
+    'eraserhd/parinfer-rust',
+    commit = '327fc9a'
+  },

+  -- set a git tag that should be checked out
+  {
+    'folke/noice.nvim',
+    tag = 'v4.7.0'
+  },

   -- specify a git branch that should be checked out
   {
     'echasnovski/mini.nvim',